JurMax/livecc/README.md

 ## TODO

+- Support for unity builds for standalone and shared.

 - Use the same canonical paths as GCC does in the header/module map, and use , instead of resolving it.
 - Support for importing header files -> merge the header file and the module file somehow:
 -- If --use-header-units is not used, the same file needs to be able to be used as an header if included and as a module if explicitly imported. (prob just treat it as a module header file, doesnt matter if some files have to wait a bit longer before its ready)